garrandall/popular-music-data/tracks/i-ll-take-you-there-general-public.md

 Play on it, play on it

 Daddy, daddy, daddy
-Ooh, Lord, all right now
+Oh, Lord, all right now
 Baby, easy now

 Now, come on, little lady